 webinar on 5 May 2021

-In this lecture, Jo Shaw will explore how a constitutional perspective on citizenship can provide some of the normative foundations for ‘building back better’ and developing solidarity in the post-pandemic world.
-The focus will be on showing how the pandemic has shifted the meanings of certain social behaviours (such as wearing face coverings), questioning how this insight into the paradoxical nature of ideas of citizenship can be applied to thinking about a post-pandemic citizenship.
+Jo Shaw explores the value of citizenship in a post-pandemic Europe.
+How can a constitutional perspective on citizenship provide some of the normative foundations for ‘building back better’ and developing solidarity in the post-pandemic world?
+Her talk focusses on showing how the pandemic has shifted the meanings of certain social behaviours (such as wearing face coverings), questioning how this insight into the paradoxical nature of ideas of citizenship can be applied to thinking about a post-pandemic citizenship.

 Colonialism Shaping European Citizenship